Royal Osteoporosis Society (ROS) osteoporosis risk checker – frequently asked questions

 Why should I care about my bone health?

-1 in 2 women and 1 in 5 men over 50 will break a bone due to poor bone health.
+One in two women and one in five men over the age of 50 will break a bone due to osteoporosis.
 But it doesn’t need to be like this – osteoporosis is treatable and fractures largely preventable.

 Who is the osteoporosis risk checker for?